 The Entrepreneurs' Infrastructure Program, delivered by the Australian Government Department of Industry, provides easy to access practical support and funding for small and medium businesses to improve business capability and competitiveness, promote economic growth and support the commercialisation of new ideas.
 Current programs include:

-- Business Growth Grants - small, co-funded grants to engage external expertise to assist businesses with implementing improvements recommended by their Business Evaluation.
+- Business Growth Grants - small, co-funded grants to engage external expertise to assist businesses with implementing improvements.

 - Innovation Connections - a facilitated service to: